 Types of Business Intelligence Interview Questions

 What is X concept?
 What is the difference between X and X?

-This type of interview question is intended to test your knowledge of specific business intelligence concepts.
-You might be asked if you understand what the terms “benchmarking” or “normalization” entail, or to explain the different types of data warehousing.
+This type of question is meant to test your knowledge of specific business intelligence concepts.
+You could be asked to explain what “benchmarking” or “normalization” entail, or discuss the different types of data warehousing.
 These questions are intended to establish that you have a basic working knowledge of what business intelligence actually means.
 So relax, keep your answers short, simple, and to the point, and you’ll do fine.

 Scenario Driven Questions

 These sorts of questions ask you:

 They're designed to assess your judgment and problem solving abilities, as well as test your experience in dealing with business intelligence scenarios.
 More important than being able to give the “correct” response to the scenario is your ability to talk through your thought process when confronting a novel problem.
 Make sure your analysis is clear, thorough, and relevant to the scenario at hand and you’ll do fine with this type of question.

 For instance, if you’re asked a question about a time when you encountered a business intelligence problem you had difficulty solving, first lay out the specifics of the problem, then talk through your thought process (whether you think it’s ‘right’ or ‘wrong’) when it came to solving the problem, then discuss your final course of action.
 Remember that the goal, here, is to see how you deal with complex situations, not necessarily to gauge your ability to solve the problem (which is what the technical and coding portions of the interview are meant to determine).

 During the technical interview and onsite interview, you will have to complete some coding exercises to prove your proficiency in the technical aspect of business intelligence.
 This is especially true of SQL, where the lion’s share of the technical work occurs.
 You may be asked to write any number of queries, some more relevant to the company you’re applying to than others.